white-glider/downloaded-files-virus-scan/README.md

 Note that the process of scanning a new downloaded file takes a few seconds, so it's recommended to wait a bit (e.g. 30s) before using that file to ensure you won't get a virus notification.

 The `.sh` script uses a lock file to prevent multiple instances of itself.
 It also cleans-up after itself if it's terminated so no files should be left on the system if it's not running.
-The `inotifywait` command continuously monitors the directory `$HOME/Downloads` for `close_write` and `moved_to` events and sends those into a FIFO file which is continuously polled by the script.
-The script then scans with `clamscan` the file that triggered the event, and if a virus is found it generates a desktop notification using `notify-send`.
+The script uses the `inotifywait` command continuously monitor the directory `$HOME/Downloads` for `close_write` and `moved_to` events and, when that happens, the script scans with `clamscan` the file that generated that event.
+If a virus is found in that file then a desktop notification is created by the `notify-send` command.

 ## Tweaks

-* You might want to use `clamdscan` instead of `clamscan` if you download lots of files, because it is a lot faster, but it consumes more RAM (~1GB) and requires configuration.
+* You might want to use `clamdscan` instead of `clamscan` if you download lots of files, because it is a lot faster, but it consumes more RAM (~1GB) and requires some configuration in advance.
 * More visible notifications can be achieved by replacing `notify-send` with [`zenity`](https://wiki.gnome.org/Projects/Zenity) (Gnome) or [`kdialog`](https://userbase.kde.org/Kdialog) (KDE).

 ## License